Section 3, Area T, Region 220

 However, the founders were obviously determined to prevail, bolstered by the example of the Hispanic population in the villages, who played "pick-up" games at every opportunity on the fields around the villages, and an adult league loosely based on national origins.
 The region that began with that determination has now grown from just under 100 to over 750 children playing on 67 teams in 2004, and is now the largest youth sports organization in the villages.
 As a result of the hard work by the volunteer coaches and referees, and the cooperation of the parents, the region was well represented at the first A.Y.S.O.
 National Games held east of the Mississippi at West Point in the summer of 2001.
 The region also instituted a VIP program for special needs players in 2001.

 The first appointed Commissioner, Clara Morales, served from March of 1979 until August of the same year.
 At that time, Royeric Pack took over from Clara, who unfortunately moved out of the area.
 Royeric was replaced by Rick Miller in 1981, who was named Area Director in the spring of 1983.
 The administration of the region was then turned over to Lindon Alexander.
 It was during his term of office that the region became "Chartered" in 1983.
 Tony Rizzi was appointed Commissioner when Lindon stepped down in 1988.
 Tony was succeeded by Manny Busto in April of 1991 and served until Sal Praino was appointed in February of 1992.
 Robert Schrader served as Commissioner from the fall of 1993 to the fall of 1996 and was replaced by Anthony Scarpati at that time.
 William (Bill) Hummell replaced Anthony in May 1998 and served until May 2001 when he became the Area Director of Area 3T (Lower Hudson Valley, or Greater Westchester).
 Jordan Becker, succeeded Bill Hummell as Regional Commissioner from May 2001, till December 2003, when he succeeded William Hummell as Area Director for Area 3T and William became Section Director for Section 3.
-Peter van der Heijden took over as Commissioner from December 2003, till July 2006, when he succeeded Bill Hummell as Section Director, while Bill was elected to the National Board of Directors May 28, 2006.
-Hossein Fassa took over as Commissioner in July 2006, till July 2009 and has been Area Director for Area 3T as of February 2010.
+Peter van der Heijden took over as Commissioner from December 2003, till July 2006, when he succeeded Bill Hummell as Section 3 Director, while Bill was elected to the National Board of Directors May 28, 2006.
+Hossein Fassa took over as Commissioner in July 2006, till July 2009 and has been Area Director for Area 3T from February 2010 to February 2014.
 John Maltby was Commissioner from July 2009, till September 2011, when Karen Kuhn took over.

 Tim Grajek designed the original regional logo with the headless horseman for our T-shirts and Sports Pins stylized it as shown on the top left of this page, used on our pins.
 In 2004, the region celebrated its silver anniversary.
 In 2012 our logo won an AYSO award for "Most Creative" logo.